yoloinfinity55/rustblog/content/blog/zola-in-action-part-2.md

          +++

 +++
-title = "Zola in Action: Setting Up Your First Project and Theme" date = 2025-10-01
+title = "Zola in Action: Setting Up Your First Project and Theme - Revised" date = 2025-10-01
 [taxonomies]
 tags = ["zola", "web-development", "themes", "tutorial"] categories = ["blog"]
 +++

-# Zola in Action: Setting Up Your First Project and Theme
+# Zola in Action: Setting Up Your First Project and Theme - Revised

 Hey friends, how are you doing?
 This is a series on how to build a website using Zola.
 In the previous part, we discussed our goals for building a website and why we chose Zola, a static site generator, over traditional web technologies like WordPress or Django.
 In this part, we're actually going to see Zola in action!
 We'll initialize a project, integrate a theme, and understand how Zola fits into the process.